 Management issues related to thromboembolism in patients with inherited thrombophilia (eg, factor V Leiden, prothrombin gene mutation, inherited deficiency of proteins S, C, or antithrombin) are reviewed here.

 The usefulness of screening for these conditions in various asymptomatic populations and the value of screening in patients presenting with thrombosis are discussed separately.
-(See "Screening for inherited thrombophilia in asymptomatic individuals" and "Evaluation of the patient with established venous thrombosis", section on 'Screening for inherited thrombophilia'.)
+(See "Screening for inherited thrombophilia in asymptomatic individuals".)

 Separate topics discuss the presentation and diagnosis of specific thrombophilias.
-(See "Factor V Leiden and activated protein C resistance: Clinical manifestations and diagnosis" and "Antithrombin (AT III) deficiency: Clinical manifestations and diagnosis" and "Protein C deficiency: Clinical manifestations and diagnosis" and "Protein S deficiency: Clinical manifestations and diagnosis" and "Prothrombin gene mutation: Thrombotic risk and diagnosis".)
+(See "Factor V Leiden and activated protein C resistance" and "Antithrombin deficiency" and "Protein C deficiency" and "Protein S deficiency" and "Prothrombin G20210A mutation inherited thrombophilia".)

 INITIAL TREATMENT OF ACUTE VENOUS THROMBOEMBOLISM